The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

 How to prevent ingrown hairs

 - Take a warm shower before shaving.

-- Exfoliate gently in order to get rid of the dead skin before shaving.
+- Exfoliate gently to get rid of the dead skin before shaving.

 - Be careful of the razor you use and use it once only.

-- If the ingrown hair is on your armpit avoid using a deodorant in order not to get a rash or skin irritation.
+- If you’re suffering from an ingrown hair on your armpit so avoid using deodorant in order not to get a rash or skin irritation.

 - Do not shave over an already existing ingrown hair, wait until it heals then shave.